PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 pairs, totaling `(d-1)^2`, plus d data and d-1 ancilla fixed points.
 At distance 3 the complete round takes nine ticks and makes eight measurements, one tick more than the default round.
-The Tick and Stim renderers refuse detector annotation for this gadget. `LogicalCircuitBuilder` does not accept it.
+The Tick and Stim renderers refuse detector annotation for this standalone gadget.
+Use `LogicalCircuitBuilder.add_logical_s` for circuits with fold-aware detectors and observables.

 ```python
 gadget = gadgets.fold_s_round_gadget(patch, allocation, round_index=0)